isabella232/feathercon/README.md

-FeatherCon lightweight servlet container
+FeatherCon lightweight servlet and WebSockets container
 ----------------------------------------

 ### Usage

 FeatherCon(tainer) is a lightweight servlet container built around embedded Jetty.
+FeatherCon v2 depends on Jetty 9, which in turn requires Java7.
+If you need to run under Java6, check out the latest 1.x git tags.
+FeatherCon v2 supports WebSockets.
+See com.xoom.oss.feathercon.WebSocketTest for an example.

 The first use case for which FeatherCon was designed was to host small production or tool servers for JAX-RS Jersey-based REST services.
 Here's how to set up a JAX-RS server, which is taken from one of the unit tests:

     String scanPackages = "com.xoom.oss.feathercon";
     FeatherCon server = new JerseyServerBuilder(scanPackages).build();